evangriffiths/homography-dl/README.md

 - Batch normalization to reduce the change in distribution of activations passed to the subsequent convolution layer between iterations.
 The result of this is to improve training stability for a given learning rate.
-- Dropout after the fully connected layers for regularization (not the convolutional layers, as (1) they contain far fewer parameters, so require less regularization, and (2) have less of a regularizing effect anyway when applied to highly correlated signals like images/feature maps which are fed into subsequent convolutional layers).
+- Dropout before the fully connected layers for regularization (not for the convolutional layers, as (1) they contain far fewer parameters, so require less regularization, and (2) it will have less of a regularizing effect anyway when applied to highly correlated signals like images/feature maps which are fed into subsequent convolutional layers).
-See `class Model` in `run.py` for the Pytorch implementation.
+See `class Model` in `run.py` for the Pytorch implementation, which follows the description of HomographyNet exactly.

 For the training (and interleaved validation) phase, we use mean squared error (MSE) loss.
 This is essentially the same metric as mean average corner error